Effective: April 1, 1999

 However, when the recovery is over a period of time, an employee receivable has to be set up in SAP.
 This transaction constitutes a loan to the employee, which will be reflected on the Balance Sheet of the Corporation and the terms for recovery, must be in accordance with the approved “Recovery Schedule” below and must be approved by the VP and CFO or delegate.

-If interest is not charged on employee loans at fair market value rates (CRA publishes prescribed rates), the employer is responsible for recording the difference between the prescribed interest and the actual interest charged on the loan as a taxable benefit for income tax purposes on the employee's T4/Releve 1 each year while the loan is outstanding.
+If the amount of the receivable is above $2,000 and if interest is not charged on employee loans at fair market value rates (CRA publishes prescribed rates), the employer is responsible for recording the difference between the prescribed interest and the actual interest charged on the loan as a taxable benefit for income tax purposes on the employee's T4/Releve 1 each year while the loan is outstanding.

 Shared Services has the responsibility to ensure that the recovery process is initiated immediately and is in accordance with the approved Recovery Schedule.
 Any deviation from the approved Recovery Schedule must have the prior approval of the VP & CFO or delegate (the Senior Finance and Administration Directors in Ottawa, Montreal and Toronto, their delegates, or the Regional Comptrollers).